§ 37.7. Domestic abuse aggravated assault

 B. For purposes of this Section:

-(1) “Family member” means spouses, former spouses, parents, children, stepparents, stepchildren, foster parents, and foster children.
+(1) “Family member” means spouses, former spouses, parents, children, stepparents, stepchildren, foster parents, foster children, other ascendants, and other descendants.
+“Family member” also means the other parent or foster parent of any child or foster child of the offender.

 (2) “Household member” means any person presently or formerly living in the same residence with the offender and who is involved or has been involved in a sexual or intimate relationship with the offender, or any child presently or formerly living in the same residence with the offender, or any child of the offender regardless of where the child resides.